al3xandr3/al3xandr3.github.io/_posts/2014-03-02-web-analytics-dictionary.md

     for key, value in results.items():
         out.write(key + ", \"" + value + '\"\n')

-I'm using the anaconda python all in one installation package to both install python and the libraries i need.
+I'm using the anaconda python all in one installation package to install both python and the libraries required.

 ## Web Analytics Dictionary